blavejr/boWatt/architecture.readme.md

 - Handled via `files.go` and `queries.go`
 - Files hashed, deduplicated, and stored in MongoDB
 - Search uses fuzzy matching and results are cached

+## Deployments
+Though I only imagine this app will only ever live on local computers I can think up how it could be deployed.
+Ideally I would go with a CI/CD approach, this would require that tests are written to enable automatic build and deployment with each commit/merge to a master branch. something like gitlab CI or github actions could be used here, the pipeline would checkout the code, build it and run the tests, if all passes, we could push the container into a registry before checking it out and deploying it onto the available infra.